oramirezperera/To-Do_app_flask/README.md

 We are protecting the routes and endpoints via the login_required() function.
 This is a decorator function.
 With load_logged_in_user puts the user in g, this function checks if the user is registered and if not, sends you to the register page.

+## index.html

+<strike> atribute puts a line in the center of the characters
+using .strftime gives format to the timestamps %Y for the year, %m for the month and the %d for the day. loop give us access to the iterations we are doing, loop.last checksout if it is the last iteration.